 Hazards What could cause harm or damage?
 Impact Who or what is at risk of being affected & how?
 What are you already doing?
 How have you reduced the risk already?
 Likelihood (L/M/H) Severity (L/M/H) Are further controls necessary?
 What else needs to happen to reduce the risk to an acceptable level?
-(Visitor Responsibilities) Oven Doors and hot hobs Site Users: Oven doors can get very hot - with potential for burns if touched 1) Signs posted in the kitchen to alert visitors 2) Oven cannot be accidently turned on - must activate the fan first Low Likelihood Low Severity Visitors: 1) Please take additional care moving around the kitchen if the ovens and/or hobs are in use.
+(Visitor Responsibilities) Oven Doors and hot hobs Site Users: Oven doors can get very hot - with potential for burns if touched Signs posted in the kitchen to alert visitors Oven cannot be accidently turned on - must activate the fan first Low Likelihood Low Severity Visitors: 1) Please take additional care moving around the kitchen if the ovens and/or hobs are in use.
 2) If oven in use ensure that anyone entering kitchen is aware.
 3) To use the oven the green button must be pressed to activate the fan.
 Pans Kitchen Users: Burns/scalds from cooking with pans if touched or spilled 1) Regular maintenance checks ensure handles on pans are maintained.
 Low Likelihood Low Severity Visitors: 1) Pan handles should be turned, so are not caught by passers by.
 2) Please report any damaged pan handles via the maintenance log and to person checking you out.
-Crockery and other breakable items Site Users: Broken items may have sharp edges causing cuts or wounds Site will replace any broken items Replacement due to wear and tear of items is also undertaken.
+Crockery and other breakable items Site Users: Broken items may have sharp edges causing cuts or wounds 1) Maintenance will check for broken or damaged items on a regular basis.
 Low Likelihood Low Severity Visitors: 1) Clear any small broken items away and dispose of safely.
-2) For fixtures, fittings and furniture leave the broken item in a safe state.
-3) Please report all breakages via the maintenance log and to person checking you out.
+2) Leave broken fixtures, fittings and furniture item in a safe state.
+3) Please report all breakages via the maintenance log and to the person checking you out.

 Hazards What could cause harm or damage?
 Impact Who or what is at risk of being affected & how?
 What are you already doing?
 How have you reduced the risk already?
 Likelihood (L/M/H) Severity (L/M/H) Are further controls necessary?
 What else needs to happen to reduce the risk to an acceptable level?
-(Visitor Responsibilities) Kitchen Equipment Site Users: If left in unhygienic state / not properly cleaned could lead to food poisoning/illness 1) Faurefold kitchen has good facilities for washing-up 2 double sinks and a dishwasher 2) Washing up liquid and cloths are supplied in case of need.
-3) Key holders inspect the site as hirers leave the site.
-Hirers will be asked to complete additional cleaning if necessary 4) Regular inspection & deep clean of property is undertaken.
+(Visitor Responsibilities) Kitchen Equipment Site Users: If left in unhygienic state / not properly cleaned could lead to food poisoning/illness Faurefold kitchen has good facilities for washing-up 2 double sinks and a half-sized dishwasher Washing up liquid and cloths are supplied in case of need.
+Key holders inspect the site as hirers leave the site.
+Hirers will be asked to complete additional cleaning if necessary Regular inspection & deep clean of property is undertaken.
 Low Likelihood Low Severity Visitors: 1) You are requested to bring your own cleaning equipment, washing up liquid and tea towels.
 2) Please ensure that items are clean before use and then cleaned once used.
 2) Double check items are clean and dry before putting away Sharp Knives Site Users: could suffer cuts from contact with blades during food preparation or equipment handling / cleaning.
-Note: N Low Likelihood Low Severity Visitors: A suitable first Aid Kit for the kitchen should be supplied - we recommend blue kitchen plasters.
+1) Knives are suitably stored when not in use.
+2) Knives are regularly checked and sharpened or replaced if necessary.
+Low Likelihood Low Severity Visitors: A suitable First Aid Kit for the kitchen should be supplied - we recommend blue kitchen plasters.
 Please return kitchen knives to where you find them, so they are safely stored for the next user.